iifawzi/foodi/README.md

 as the code above shows, to facilitate this separation, we adopt a dependency injection approach.
 Instead of the application layer reaching out to infrastructure components, dependencies are injected into it, thanks to the defined interfaces.

-This ensures flexibility and simplifies testing, as we can substitute real implementations with mocks, as we did in the integration tests.
+This ensures flexibility and simplifies testing, as we can substitute real implementations with mocks, as we did in the integration tests. where the entire business logic is tested using `in-memory` database.
+More on that, in the `Testing and Quality` section below.

 https://github.com/iifawzi/foodi/blob/0aa62ae42c20c732d817cde111b30b846647c1e0/tests/Integration/Application/OrderServiceTest.php#L40-L54

+The actual implementation of the repositories is on the infrastructure layer, where we can simply decide what to use, are we using

 ### System Architecture